 Who can use the KU Writing Center?

-We welcome KU students, faculty, and staff from any major, department, or campus, (including those at Edwards Campus) as well as students from any Lawrence school, including Haskell University, to write with us.
-Members of the KU and Lawrence community can also talk with us about personal and professional writing, such as resumes, cover letters, and grant applications.
+We welcome KU Lawrence and Edwards students, faculty, and staff from any major or department as well as students from any Lawrence school, including Haskell Indian Nations University, to write with us.
+Community members can also talk with us about personal and professional writing, such as resumes, cover letters, and grant applications.

-If you are not a KU student with an Online KU ID, we will need you to call us at 785-864-2399 to get your personal login information in order to make an appointment and meet with us.
+If you are not a KU student, call us at 785-864-2399.
+We will assign you personal login information so that you can make an appointment and meet with us.

-It's possible that you have always thought of yourself as a "pretty good writer," but we believe all writers need trusted readers and deserve quality feedback.
-Students at any skill level or at any stage in their writing process can drop in or make an appointment.
+It's possible that you have always thought of yourself as a "pretty good writer," but we believe that all writers need trusted readers and deserve quality feedback.
+Students at any skill level or at any stage in the writing process can drop in or make an appointment.